linearregression/ecs-playground/README.md

 export AWS_DEFAULT_REGION=us-east-1
 ```

- - Register the task defintion.
+ - Register the task definition.
 This does not instantiate the task, so, nothing is running right now.

 ```
 aws ecs register-task-definition --cli-input-json file://location.json